OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 though this information is about the group, it is an agent that registers this information, so there will be a logical order, or follow through

-The biggest and most important feature of the app is the functionality to put these accomodations and groups together It will be important that this process is streamlined
+The biggest and most important feature of the app is the functionality to put these accomodations and groups together based on compatibility.
+It will be important that this process is streamlined, so it will probably be handled via a search that will list all compatible or near compatible accomodations.

+The other features and services will serve to assist one of these three main features, like a search bar that will search for accomodations, or a list that lists currently occupied accomodations or other features of this sort.
+All of this to help make the entire registation and management process less stressful for our target user groups.

 ### Target User Groups
 The target user group is solely registration agents of municipal/provincial emergency services: those who have to manage the safety and security of people when disaster strikes.